SAINT PETER BASILICA – POPE’S CRYPT – ST. PETER SQUARE

 Here is another one: this paramount religious complex and artistic masterpiece is enormous!

-We begin the visit of the Basilica of Saint Peter, the greatest Basilica in the World whose total surface overcomes the 15.000 square meters.
+In the Rome in One Day we begin the visit of the Basilica of Saint Peter, the greatest Basilica in the World whose total surface overcomes the 15.000 square meters.

 We can admire besides the Pietà of Michelangelo, the body exposed to the adoration of Pope Giovanni XXIII’s believers, the magnificent mosaics works of great artists and the canopy in bronze, work of Gian Lorenzo Bernini.